JayeshMahajan8055/StoryTails-AI-/README.md

 AI/ML Engineer | Generative AI | Multimodal Systems
 📍 Pune, India
 🔗 GitHub: [JayeshMahajan8055](https://github.com/JayeshMahajan8055)
-💼 LinkedIn: *Add your profile link here*
+💼 LinkedIn: *Add your LinkedIn profile link here*
-📧 Email: *Your email here*
+📧 Email: *Add your email here*

 ---

 ## ⭐ Support

-If you like this project, please consider **starring ⭐ this repo** to support further development.
+If you found this project interesting, please **star ⭐ the repository** to support development.

 ---

 > *“Storytelling is humanity’s oldest art — StoryTails brings it to life with AI.”* 🚀

 ---